JaredBBowden/log_me/README.md

 The start of an activity logger

 ## TODO
+* Establish some versioning of the data -- for starters, let's save the last 10 days of data to a backup file
+* Write some tests for this thing
+* Can we get images working?
+* Find a way to locate and crop faces
 * Clean up the README
-* Can we get images working?
-* Write some tests for this thing
-* Establish some versioning of the data
+* Add a guide frame to the images